meom-group/eophis/docs/source/usage.rst

     # ======= Tunnel TO_EARTH =======
     # Earth -- sst --> Models
     E_OUT_0 M_IN_0 1 3600 0 rst.nc EXPORTED
-    720 603 720 603 eORCA05 eORCA05 LAG=0
+    720 603 720 603 demo demo LAG=0
     P 2 P 2
     # Earth <-- sst_var -- Models
     M_OUT_0 E_IN_0 1 3600 0 rst.nc EXPORTED
-    720 603 720 603 eORCA05 eORCA05 LAG=0
+    720 603 720 603 demo demo LAG=0
     P 2 P 2
     # Earth -- svt --> Models
     E_OUT_1 M_IN_1 1 86400 0 rst.nc EXPORTED
-    720 603 720 603 eORCA05 eORCA05 LAG=0
+    720 603 720 603 demo demo LAG=0
     P 2 P 2
     # Earth <-- svt_var -- Models
     M_OUT_1 E_IN_1 1 86400 0 rst.nc EXPORTED
-    720 603 720 603 eORCA05 eORCA05 LAG=0
+    720 603 720 603 demo demo LAG=0
     P 2 P 2
     # ======= Tunnel TO_EARTH_METRIC =======
     # Earth -- msk --> Models
     E_OUT_2 M_IN_2 1 2424000 0 rst.nc EXPORTED
-    720 603 720 603 eORCA05 eORCA05 LAG=0
+    720 603 720 603 demo demo LAG=0
     P 2 P 2
     #
     $END

 Without going in the details, just note the header that indicates that Eophis worked here and the comments added to identify which sections correspond to which exchanges and Tunnels.

 At this point, everything is ready for OASIS.
-For curious or OASIS initiated users, a last editing functionality is available.
+For curious people or OASIS initiated users, a last editing functionality is available.
 In a ``namcouple`` section, like:

 .. code-block :: bash

     # Earth -- sst --> Models
     E_OUT_0 M_IN_0 1 3600 0 rst.nc EXPORTED
-    720 603 720 603 eORCA05 eORCA05 LAG=0
+    720 603 720 603 demo demo LAG=0
     P 2 P 2

-the two first terms are aliases that OASIS uses to perform the communications. ``sst`` is manipulated by OASIS under the name ``E_OUT_0`` from the "Fake Earth" side and under ``M_IN_0`` from the Python side.
+the two first terms are aliases that OASIS uses to perform the communications. ``sst`` is manipulated by OASIS under the name ``E_OUT_0`` from the Fake Earth side and under ``M_IN_0`` from the Python side.
 Those aliases have been set by default during Tunnel registration.

 In Eophis, it does not matter to know these aliases since every OASIS actions are wrapped.
 On the contrary, it might do from the geoscientific side to setup the coupling, depending on the OASIS implementation.